derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/08/2025 16:24:23 : 3 Database Admins walked into a NoSQL bar.
+19/08/2025 16:22:42 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why are you always smiling?
-That's just my... regular expression.
+To understand recursion you must first understand recursion.
 <!-- replace-with-joke ends -->